 Cook Chicken

 - Take the leftover marinade sauce from the container and pour it into a bowl.
-Add the vinegar, 2 teaspoon of sugar, and water then mix everything together.
+Add the vinegar, sugar, and water then mix everything together.
 If you don't feel like you have enough soy sauce marinade, you can add up to 2 more tbsp.
 Set aside.

 - Heat a cast iron on medium heat and add oil.
-Add the chicken thighs skin down first and let them pan fry until the skin releases from the pan on its own.
+Add the chicken thighs skin down first and let them pan fry until the skin releases from the pan easily on its own without sticking.
 Then flip over to cook the other side.
-You may have to cook the chicken in batches depending on your cast iron.
-Cook the chicken until the bottom also releases from the pan.
+You may have to cook the chicken in batches depending on the size of your cast iron.
+Cook the chicken until the bottom also releases from the pan easily.

 - Place in the preheated oven to cook for 30-40 minutes or until the chicken reaches an internal temperature of 75°F (165°F)